 Grant schemes for Insulation and Energy Efficiency

-If you are not eligible for the above schemes you can contact your own energy provider.
-All UK companies now offer 50% discounted insulation (both loft and cavity) schemes to their customers.
+All UK companies may offer discounted insulation (both loft and cavity) schemes to their customers.

-Many energy providers are also still offering discounts (of up to £400) against the installation of new boilers, even though the Boiler Scrappage Scheme has now officially ended.
+Many energy providers are also still offering discount against the installation of new boilers, even though the Boiler Scrappage Scheme has now officially ended.

 MDC offers a similar discounted scheme to MDC residents through Crestra to install loft and cavity wall insulation for £99 each (depending on the size of your property).
 Some people may even be eligible to have the work done for free (subject to survey and certain conditions).
 The scheme is run by Groundwork Creswell - contact 0800 512012 for more information.